 From the SEEG 8 collection, the allocation of emissions began in all Brazilian municipalities covering the period from 2000 to 2018.
 Municipal data are published a few months after the publication of data from Brazil and States.

 SEEG considers all greenhouse gases contained in the national inventory as CO2, CH4, N2O and HFCs and data are also presented in carbon equivalent (CO2e), both in the metric GWP (global warming potential) and GTP (potential of and according to the conversion factors set out in the 2nd, 4th and 5th IPCC report (AR2, AR4 and AR5).
 From Collection 5 the platform standard became the default data for GWP AR5 conversion factors, the most recent and updated (and also the factor used in the Brazilian NDC), but all other modalities are still available for consultation on the platform (Eg CO2e and GWP AR2).

 EMISSIONS AND REMEDIES NOT CONSIDERED IN THE INVENTORY (NCI)

 Additionally, from SEEG Collection 4, an estimation of emissions and removals of carbon in the soil was included experimentally, due to agricultural practices.
 These emissions and removals are not included in the national inventories of Brazil (NCI), but are an important part of achieving the goal of Brazil in the Paris Agreement (INDC).

-From 2014 SEEG began to be adopted in other countries.
-The first SEEG implemented outside Brazil was Peru, followed by India.
-The Global SEEG can be accessed through the following address http://seeg.world.
+From 2014 the SEEG began to be adopted by collectives from other countries.
+The first SEEG implemented outside Brazil was Peru and the second in India.
+The SEEG Global can be accessed at: http://seeg.world/.